Vmlweb/Dingle/README.md

 ## File Downloads

-Files can be downloaded from a function using the express response object like so:
+When using `HTTP or HTTPS` files can be downloaded from a function using the express response object like so:

 ```javascript
 module.execute = function(req, res, params, respond){